h12w/gspec/README.md

 Those DescFuncs can be nested, forming a tree of nested test groups.
 Each leaf test group corresponds to a test case.
-To run a specific test case, GSpec executes from the top level TestFunc down to the leaf test group, and the test groups not on path are ignored.
+To run a specific test case, GSpec executes from the top level TestFunc down to the leaf test group, ignoring test groups that are not on path.
 GSpec will guarantee that each test case is executed only once.

 ###Test error
 Within the closure of a test group, tests can fail and the test error is reported to GSpec via S.Fail or S.FailNow method.
-The only difference between FailNow and Fail is that FailNow stops the execution of the test case immediately while Fail continues after reporting the error.
-Fail and FailNow only affect the currently running test case.
+FailNow stops the execution of the test case immediately while Fail continues after reporting the error.

-core knows nothing about the internals of error objects, and only transfers them to reporters, but there are two exceptions: extension.PanicError and extension.PendingError:
+core does not care about the specific type of error objects, except two cases: extension.PanicError and extension.PendingError:

-1. core captures a panicking error, put it in a PanicError object and transfer it the same as other errors.
+1. core captures a panicking error, wrap it in a PanicError object and report it the same way as other errors.
 2. When a DescFunc is called with a nil test closure, it is treated as a pending test case, and a PendingError is passed to the test reporter.